-My expectations for the Eurovision Song Contest in Stockholm were sky high.
-The song festival was organized in Stockholm, my favorite city, and I had bought my tickets months before.
+My expectations for the Eurovision Song Contest in Stockholm were sky-high.
+The song festival was organised in Stockholm, my favourite city, and I had bought my tickets months before.
 Attending the Eurovision Song Contest was on my bucket list for years and I couldn’t believe I was actually going to attend it live in Stockholm, in Globen (now Avicii Arena)!
 Let me tell you how it was to attend the Grand Final of the Eurovision Song Contest in Stockholm and share some tips for those who also dream of going to this event.

 Back in Stockholm <3

-I don’t know what I was looking forward to most: attending the Eurovision Song Contest live or going back to Stockholm.
+I don’t know what I was looking forward to the most: attending the Eurovision Song Contest live or being back in Stockholm.
 Stockholm captured my heart in no time when I first visited the year before.
-A lot happened that year: I learned Swedish and had a much more ‘local’ experience.
+A lot happened that year: I learned Swedish, resulting in a much more ‘local’ experience.

 Attending the Eurovision Song Contest

-What’s that like, attending the Eurovision Song Contest?
+What’s it like, attending the Eurovision Song Contest?
 Awesome!
-Truly, an unparalleled ambiance!
+Truly, an unparalleled ambience!
 The crowd clearly didn’t need a warm-up.
 As we entered, music from past winners was playing.
-I can testify that the only Belgian winner, Sandra Kim, is still very popular with the Eurovision fans as the crowd went wild when J’aime la vie blasted from the speakers.
+I can testify that the only Belgian winner so far, Sandra Kim, is still very popular with the Eurovision fans as the crowd went wild when J’aime la vie blasted from the speakers.
 As a warm-up we got the Olson Brothers.
 They won in 2000, when the festival was also hosted in Stockholm.
-The audience also went crazy when the presenters appeared and of course when Frans, the Swedish entry, performed.
-It was a unique experience to be there live.
+The audience went crazy when the presenters appeared and of course when Frans, the Swedish entry of 2016, performed.
+It was a unique experience to be there.

-Maybe you also dream of attending the Eurovision Song Contest?
+Maybe you’re also dreaming of attending the Eurovision Song Contest one day?
 Or are you just curious about what goes on behind the scenes?
 Keep on reading as I will share some fun facts and tips.

 How to get tickets for the Eurovision Song Contest?